-It is clear that policy and behavioural changes for addressing climate change and pressures on non-renewable resources offer the potential for stronger integration with road safety aims.
+Policy and behavioural changes addressing climate change and pressures on non-renewable resources offer the potential for stronger integration with road safety aims.
 Transport policy goals emphasise significant modal shift away from road transport for both people and goods while also increasing the efficiency of infrastructure use and co-modality.
-It is argued that such co-ordination has the potential to also offer significant road safety benefits in terms of collision reductions via a reduction in the volume of road transport and therefore exposure to risk.
+It is argued that such co-ordination has the potential to also offer significant road safety benefits in terms of collision reductions by decreasing the volume of road transport and therefore exposure to risk.